Idomeneus (son of Deucalion): Mythology

 A later tradition, preserved by Servius the Grammarian in a commentary on Virgil's Aeneid, continues the story as follows: after the war, Idomeneus's ship hit a terrible storm.
 He promised Poseidon that he would sacrifice the first living thing he saw when he returned home if Poseidon would save his ship and crew.
 The first living thing was his son, whom Idomeneus duly sacrificed.
 The gods were angry at Idomeneus's murder of his own son and sent a plague to Crete.
 The Cretans sent him into exile in Calabria (ancient name of the Salento in Apulia), Italy and then Colophon in Asia Minor where he died.
 According to Marcus Terrentius Varro, the gens Salentini descended from Idomeneus, who had sailed from Crete to Illyria, and then together with Illyrians and Locrians from Illyria to Salento, see Grecìa Salentina.

 Alternatively, in a tradition preserved by Apollodorus, Idomeneus was driven out of Crete by Leucus, his foster son, who had seduced and then killed Idomeneus' wife Meda and usurped the throne of Crete.
+Yet according to Porphyry, when Idomeneus returned from Troy, he sacked Lyctus and other cities that had been taken by Leucus.

 The tale is also covered by the French 17th century writer François Fénelon.

 Idomeneo, a 1781 opera seria by Mozart, is based on the story of Idomeneus's return to Crete.
 In this version, Poseidon (Neptune in the opera) spares Idomeneo's son Idamante, on condition that Idomeneo relinquish his throne to the new generation.